 - Stay on top of maintenance by regularly inspecting your herbs and checking for signs of infestation.

 Preventing fungus gnats is key to keeping your herbs healthy and thriving.
 But if an infestation occurs, the above solutions should help you get things back to normal.
-Remember, the key to success when trying to get rid of fungus gnats is persistence and patience – you’ll soon be back to having beautiful and healthy herbs in no time!
+Remember, the key to success when trying to get rid of fungus gnats is persistence and patience; you'll soon be back to having beautiful and healthy herbs in no time!